Saihan786/SiteBuilder/READMEs/README_BLOCKBUILDER.txt

         - (CORE) (Middle) As a dev, I can merge blocks to combine their hts
             - Can make a form that has a bunch of checkboxes (each for a block), and submitting sends a POST request
                 - (DONE) form with checkboxes for each block
+                - Define what it means for two blocks to be merged
+                    - Default merging is combining the widths of both blocks
                 - Fix the post request for "views.block_builder" to actually merge the submitted blocks (make a new merged block)
             - The if statement with the POST request would then do the logic for the merge and update everything accordingly